ese5180/iot-venture-f25-spam/README.md

 1. who will be using our product?
    a.
-College students who are under the pressure of work b.Office workers who need posture support to reduce back or neck strain.
+College students who are under the pressure of work
+   b.
+Office workers who need posture support to reduce back or neck strain.
    c.
-Doctors who need to monitor patients during rehab
+Patients undergoing spinal posture treatment with doctor's recommendation.
 2. Who will be purchasing your product?
    a.
 Individuals purchasing for themselves as a health and productivity aid. b.Employers or schools purchasing in bulk for employees/students as part of wellness programs.